lufizyang/Data-and-Method-for-FCNFP/README.md

-# Data-for-FCNFP
+# Data and a Method for FCNFP
-This is a data for FCNFP.
+The specific illustration is listed in the corresponding files.